DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/export.md

 To export only selected rows, pass the `selection` prop to the GridExporter.

+Below is an example demonstrating all features described in this section.

+.embedded-demo({ "path": "grid-export/supported-grid-features", "showThemeSelector": true })

+## Excel Document Customization

 ### Appearance customization

 To adjust a data cell appearance, specify the `customizeCell` function.
 Use the `customizeSummaryCell` function to adjust a summary cells appearance.